This post contains affiliate links. If you buy through these links, I may earn a small commission.

 - These berry bushes can be susceptible to wind damage, so be sure to protect your Saskatoons from any high winds.

-- Saskatoon berries are very healthy!
-They are like a superfood, full of antioxidants and lots of iron.
-Full of Vitamin C, and rich in fiber, potassium, magnesium and other nutrients.
+Saskatoon berries are very healthy!
+They are like a superfood, full of antioxidants, especially anthocyanins and flavonols.
+Full of Vitamin C, calcium and manganese, plus they are rich in fiber, potassium, magnesium, iron and other nutrients.

 How to Plant a Saskatoon Berry Bush